Cached Functions and Methods

 Note

-Since github issue #8611, a cached method is an attribute of the instance (provided that it has a __dict__).
+Since Issue #8611, a cached method is an attribute of the instance (provided that it has a __dict__).
 Hence, when pickling the instance, it would be attempted to pickle that attribute as well, but this is a problem, since functions cannot be pickled, currently.
 Therefore, we replace the actual cached method by a place holder, that kills itself as soon as any attribute is requested.
 Then, the original cached attribute is reinstated.
 But the cached values are in fact saved (if \(do_pickle\) is set.)

 EXAMPLES: